 I recently started eating salmon and I find that I truly enjoy this delicious seafood.
 As I started purchasing and preparing my salmon, I realized there are many things that I did not know about it.

 I always heard that salmon was good for you, but why?
 What are the benefits of eating salmon?
 I learned there is a risk to eating salmon as well.
 But what risk???

 I was told salmon was good for me, now I hear that it could come with some health risk.
 As if that was not enough, I learned there are different kinds of salmon – wild and farmed salmon.
-I wondered if it made a difference in whether I ate wild or farmed salmon.
+I started to wonder if it made a difference if I ate wild or farmed salmon.
 So then I learned there are different classifications inside of wild salmon.